 terminally ill permit

-- The South Dakota Game, Fish and Parks (GFP) Department Secretary may provide a special authorization that allows a resident who has been diagnosed by a licensed doctor of medicine to have a terminal illness to hunt deer, antelope and turkey.
-This authorizes the GFP Secretary to provide allowances for persons under the age of 26 who have cancer, other terminal illnesses or a disease which will significantly reduce their life expectancy.
-Hunting will only be during established hunting seasons, and provide a one-time opportunity to harvest no more than one deer, antelope or turkey.
+- The South Dakota Game, Fish and Parks (GFP) Department Secretary may provide a special authorization that allows a resident who has been diagnosed by a licensed doctor of medicine to have a terminal illness the ability to hunt deer, antelope and turkey.
+This regulation also authorizes the GFP Secretary to provide the same allowance to persons under the age of 26 who have cancer, other terminal illnesses or a disease which will significantly reduce their life expectancy.
+Hunting under this special authorization may only occur during established hunting seasons and provide a one-time opportunity to harvest no more than one deer, antelope or turkey.
 Learn more.

 A Crossbow/Draw-lock Permit is available to any person who is permanently incapable of using a bow and arrow due to the loss of or use of one or both arms, caused by birth defect, injury, disease, or who is confined to a wheelchair.